Surrey, British Columbia: Attractions

 The Museum of Surrey is affiliated with CMA, CHIN, and Virtual Museum of Canada.
 It reopened as the Museum of Surrey on September 29, 2018, after a renovation which added 12000 sqft to the previous 24000 sqft building.

 Surrey Art Gallery is the second largest public art museum in the Metro Vancouver region.
 It opened on September 13, 1975.

 The historic Surrey Municipal Hall complex includes the Cenotaph in Heritage Square, the Surrey Museum, and Cloverdale Library.
 The Surrey City Centre Public Library located at Whalley / City Centre is the second largest library in terms of size in Metro Vancouver.

-"REMEMBRANCE" by André Gauthier (sculptor) in Heritage Square, is an oversized bronze statue depicting a World War I kneeling soldier, helmet in hand, in remembrance of his fallen comrades.
+"REMEMBRANCE" by André Gauthier in Heritage Square, is an oversized bronze statue depicting a World War I kneeling soldier, helmet in hand, in remembrance of his fallen comrades.

 Events

 Attracting 15,000 people every February since 2004, WinterFest is a day of live music, sporting activities, food, and fireworks, held at the Central City Plaza.

 Since 1888, the town centre of Cloverdale has hosted the annual Cloverdale Rodeo and Country Fair at the Cloverdale Fairgrounds every May long weekend.
 The Fair is Canada's second largest rodeo, and it features 150 acre of family-oriented entertainment including agricultural/horticultural exhibits, a western tradeshow, parade, community stages, and the Pacific Northwest Firefighter Combat Challenge.

 Every year on April 13, the Sikh community celebrates Vaisakhi, which often includes a nagar kirtan, or parade, and free food is often handed out.
-It is the largest Vaiskahi parade outside India, growing from 100,000 attendees in 2008 to over 500,000 in 2019.
+It is the largest Vaisakhi parade outside India, growing from 100,000 attendees in 2008 to over 500,000 in 2019.

 Every October since 1991, Surrey has hosted the Surrey International Writers' Conference.
 This event brings established writers, agents, editors and publishers from all over the world to the Comfort Inn & Suites Surrey Hotel and Sheraton Vancouver Guildford Hotel in Guildford Town Centre.

 There are presently three live theatre venues in the City of Surrey in British Columbia as of January 2013: the Bell Centre for Performing Arts, the Chandos Pattison Auditorium and the Surrey Arts Centre.

 One of the lesser-known events in Surrey is the annual Nicomekl River Race.
 Every year, in early June, teams of four meet at Nicomekl Park in Langley, British Columbia to begin the race.
 Unlike most traditional boat races, the Nicomekl River Race requires that all boats be made by the participants.
 The racecourse extends from Nicomekl Park to Blackie Spit Park at Crescent Beach.
 The first team to reach the mouth of the river is awarded a prize of $1,000.
 Additional prizes are awarded to the most creative boat and costume.
 All proceeds go towards the BC Cancer society.